-The company's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the company.
-The company does not utilise any derivative instruments.

-Risk management is carried out directly by the Board of Directors.
+The company's overall risk management program focuses on the unpredictability of financial markets and Risk management is carried out directly by the Board of Directors.

 (a) Credit Risk

 Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the company's receivables from customers.